-The Board advisors are considered as integral parts of the Board whose views are considered by the Board.
+The Board advisors are considered as integral parts of the Board whose influence are akin to directors.
 Their opinions and recommendations are taken into consideration by the Board members.
 The presence of a female Board advisor provides an independent view of the Bank and complements the three (3) female non-executive directors in the Board, one of whom is an independent director.